CrossBreezeNL/CrossGenerate/Documentation/docs/Model/index.md

 The modeling tool used largely determines how much can be generated using CrossGenerate.
 A modeling tool that can specify data mappings and business rules provides for a much higher degree of automation than a modeling tool or approach that only specifies target model structure.

-CrossGenerate's only requirerement with regards to the modeling tool used is that the model can be provided to CrossGenerate in an XML file.
+CrossGenerate's only requirement with regards to the modeling tool used is that the model can be provided to CrossGenerate in an XML file.